ShaunCurtis/Blazr.Demo.Authorization/readme.md

 }
 ```

-Finally we need a "Log In Page".
-In this case it's a simple select component we can place in the top bar.
-THe select pulls the list of users from `TestIdentities` and calls `ChangeIdentityAsync` on the Authentication State Provider to switch users.
+Finally the "Log In Page".
+In this case it's a simple select component in the top bar.
+The select pulls the list of users from `TestIdentities` and calls `ChangeIdentityAsync` on the Authentication State Provider to switch users.

 ```csharp
 @implements IDisposable